Home > Resources > FAQs & GUIDES

 What is a Parenting Plan?
 How does this differ from a Consent Order?

-A Parenting Plan is a contract between you and your former partner documenting your agreed parenting arrangements.
+A Parenting Plan is a written agreement between you and your former partner documenting your agreed parenting arrangements.
 You may choose to enter into a Parenting Plan instead of seeking the Court’s approval of your agreed parenting arrangements through Consent Orders.
 The main difference is in your ability to enforce the arrangements.
 If your former partner breaks your agreement, the Court may only impose penalties if it has been approved in Consent Orders.

 What do I do if I want to relocate with my children?